Valsartan Sacubitril: Has our PARADIGM shifted?

 - Cardiovascular pharmacotherapy researchers

-Giuseppe Rosano is Consultant Cardiologist and Professor of Cardiology at St George’s, University of London where he is also the director of MSc Heart Failure.
+Giuseppe Rosano is Consultant Cardiologist and Professor of Cardiology at St George’s, University of London, UK where he is also the director of MSc Heart Failure.

 Dr Giuseppe Rosano is Deputy Editor-in-Chief of Cardiac Failure Review.